Jessica Parratto

 Jessica Parratto (/pəˈrɑːtoʊ/ pə-RAH-toh; born June 26, 1994) is an American diver.

-Jessica Parratto is an eight-time USA Diving National Champion in women's platform and platform synchro.
+Jessica Parratto is a twelve-time USA Diving National Champion in women's platform and platform synchro.
 At the age of 17 she competed at her first world event, the 2015 World Aquatics Championships.

 Parratto placed 10th in the Women's 10m Platform at the 2016 Summer Olympics in Rio.
 She competed at the 2020 Summer Olympics in the Women's Synchronized Platform with partner Delaney Schnell, placing second and winning the first ever Olympic medal for the United States in that event.

 Early life

 Daughter of Mike and Amy Parratto, Jessica and her sister Melissa grew up in Dover, New Hampshire.
 Her father Mike coached Olympic swimmer Jenny Thompson, one of the most decorated female Olympians of all time with 12 Olympic medals, 8 of which are gold.
 Her mother Amy was a five-time All American diver at Wellesley College and coached Jessica until the age of 14.